source-academy/general/instructor/github/README.md

 # Overview
-This guide will detail the intended usage of the Source Academy website for GitHub-hosted courses.
+This guide tells you how to use Source Academy with GitHub Classroom for your course.

-It will detail the use of both Source Academy and GitHub in order to create a lightweight deployment of a Source Academy course.

 # Content
 - [Setting up course](#setting-up-course)